Pollen Counts in Seattle, WA

 Tree

-Today, the tree pollen count is expected to be 0 grains per cubic meter.
-In the coming days, the tree pollen count is expected to rise to 1 grain/㎥ on Sunday, which is considered to be low.
+Today, the tree pollen count is expected to be low with a pollen count of 7 grains per cubic meter.
+In the coming days, the tree pollen count is expected to decrease to 5 grains/㎥(considered low) on Wednesday and then rise to 35 grains/㎥ (moderate) on Saturday.

 Mold

 Today, the outdoor mold spore count is expected to be low with 3250 spores per cubic meter.
-In the coming days, the mold spore count is expected to rise to 16455 spores/㎥ on Sunday, which is considered to be high.
+In the coming days, the mold spore count is expected to rise to 7986 spores/㎥ on Saturday, which is considered to be moderate.

 Air Quality

-Today's air quality index is expected to be moderate with an index of 52.
-In the coming days, the air quality index is expected to improve to 50 (considered good) on Saturday and then worsen to 53 (moderate) on Sunday.
+Today's air quality index is expected to be good with an index of 43.
+In the coming days, the air quality index is expected to worsen to 51 (considered moderate) on Thursday and then improve to 36 (good) on Saturday.

 Internet Search Trends